gitibeyonde/openevse-ocpp/README.md

 # evdevice 0.1 Alpha

 This code emulates the serial communication between OpenEVSE and OCPP module.
 To run this on debian or any other flavour of linux you need to satisfy following dependencies.
-The instructions will be for debian(stretch or jessie) for centOS/RedHat you will need similar commands specific to that os:
+The instructions will be for debian(jessie) :

-Step 1

-Assuming you have latest version of debian with python 3 installed.
-Install pre-requisite packages.

-apt-get update
-apt-get -y -q upgrade
-locale-gen en_US.UTF-8

-apt-get install lsb-release apt-transport-https ca-certificates
-#wget -O /etc/apt/trusted.gpg.d/php.gpg https://packages.sury.org/php/apt.gpg
-#echo "deb https://packages.sury.org/php/ $(lsb_release -sc) main" | sudo tee /etc/apt/sources.list.d/php7.3.list
-apt-get update

-apt-get -y install sqlite3 python-pip git python-dateutil
-#apt-get -y install php php-cgi php-sqlite3 php7.0-fpm php-pear lighttpd
-pip install serial pathlib python-dateutil websocket-client

-#lighty-enable-mod fastcgi
-#lighty-enable-mod fastcgi-php
-#service lighttpd force-reload

-apt-get -y -q autoremove
-apt-get clean

-Step 2
+Step 1.

 Clone this repo, preferably in root folder.
 Instructions will assume that the git repo resides in '/root/'.